alidummar/Learner-2/README.md

 Please use a branch when working on code.
 After a certain feature has been tested, then send a pull request to the main branch to merge to main.
 The main branch should only include tested and working code.

+### Folder Structure

+**assets:** This folder contains all the static files like images, fonts, and any other assets required by the project.
+These are the non-code files that your project depends on.
+We also have subfolders in this folder that conatin all the assets for a particular view.
+For example, the "Welcome View" folder contains all of the assets that correspond to the welcome screen.

+**components:** Here you'll find the reusable components of the React application.
+Each component is typically a self-contained module that can be easily integrated throughout the application.
+This might include UI elements like buttons, input fields, and others.

+**navigation:** This directory manages the navigation/routing of the application.
+If you're using libraries like React Navigation for handling the navigation in a React Native app, their configurations and stack navigators will be defined here.

+**services:** Contains code that communicates with external services or APIs.
+This can include functions for HTTP requests, handling API endpoints, and other services that are integrated with the backend.

+**utils (or utilities):** This folder is for utility scripts and helper functions that can be used across different components and features of the app.
+These might include date formatting functions, validators, or any custom utility functions.

+**views (or screens):** This directory holds the different screens or pages of the application.
+In a React Native app, for example, each screen corresponding to a single view would be found here.

+When the app is started, it first calls the App.js file.
+This then calls the AppNavigator.js file.
+The App Navigator then directs you to which screen to view.

 ### Google drive documents:

 This [Google Drive Link](https://docs.google.com/document/d/1cv3wYupLLT9KxdokIB3fSvf2wyYhqmvJCdNE5L3y39Q/edit?usp=sharing) currently contains the below: